-The Arabs, with their expansive date tree fields and oil wells are quite popularly wealthy.
-However, considering the oil price hikes the last year alone, its little surprise when reports suggest that 36 Arab billionaires grew richer by $3.7 billion (Dh13.58 billion) at $121.3 billion (Dh445 billion) as compared to $117.6 billion in the previous year.
-The Saudi prince Alwaleed Bin Talal Alsaud continues to reign supreme with an $18 billion fortune, in spite of losing a bit wealth.
+The Arabs, with their expansive date tree fields and oil wells, are quite popularly wealthy.
+However, considering the oil price hikes the last year alone, it’s little surprise when reports suggest that 36 Arab billionaires grew richer by $3.7 billion (Dh13.58 billion) at $121.3 billion (Dh445 billion) as compared to $117.6 billion in the previous year.
+The Saudi prince Alwaleed Bin Talal Alsaud continues to reign supreme with an $18 billion fortune despite losing a bit of wealth.
 Closing in on the list is Lebanese-Brazilian billionaire Joseph Safra who is worth $13.8 billion.

-In the latest Forbes Middle East’s Arab billionaires, Saudi Arabia and Lebanon saw the maximum number of billionaires at eight each.
+In the latest Forbes Middle East’s Arab billionaires, Saudi Arabia and Lebanon saw the maximum number of billionaires at eight.
 Egypt managed to bring forth seven billionaires, while UAE featured four.
-This year, Morocco made a grand entrance with three billionaires: Miloud Chaabi, Othman Benjelloun and Anas Sefrioui.
+This year, Morocco made a grand entrance with three billionaires: Miloud Chaabi, Othman Benjelloun, and Anas Sefrioui.
 Chaabi features on the 10th position, with a $2.9 billion fortune.